 ⊗ Parking areas, trees and street furniture that impede visibility at pedestrian crossings should be removed.

-Pedestrian Safety: Major features and benefits of Accessible Pedestrian Signals (APS)
+Pedestrian Safety: major features and benefits of Accessible Pedestrian Signals (APS)

-What is an Accessible Pedestrian Signals (APS)?
+What is an Accessible Pedestrian Signal (APS)?

 Crossing the street when you are a blind person is a real challenge on a daily basis.
-Among the many existing solutions, Accessible Pedestrian Signals (APS) represent the best option to secure and facilitate the crossing for visually-impaired and blind people.
+Among the many existing solutions, Accessible Pedestrian Signals (APS) represent the best option to secure and facilitate the crossing for visually impaired and blind people.
 An APS is an integrated device that sends an audio signal to indicate to pedestrians if they can cross the road safely.
 This device allows blind pedestrians to cross the road at the right time, more quickly and safely while maintaining their orientation throughout the crossing.

 Accessible Pedestrian Signals (APS) began to emerge in the 1970s in the United States and have since largely evolved to adapt to their environment and their users.
 APS are known by different names around the world such as: acoustic signals, audio-tactile signals, audible pedestrian signals, audible traffic signals, audible pedestrian traffic signals or audible crossing indicators.